practicalmeteor/meteor-loglevel/README.md

 Meteor.settings.public.loglevel.global - client side (or if server side global isn't set, server side too).

-This will overwrite all log level for all loggers.
+This will overwrite all log levels for all loggers.

 ## Specifying a default log level